 Download the Travel Smart Map of Port Phillip (PDF 2.5 MB).

-The Albert Park Bowling club is located in the West section of the park and is open year round, for additional information visit the Albert Park Bowls Club website.
+The Albert Park Bowling club is located in the Eastern section of the park and is open year round, for additional information visit the Albert Park Bowls Club website.

-The Albert Park Lawn Tennis club has two courts located in Eastern section of St Vincent Gardens, for more information visit the Albert Park Lawn Tennis Club website.
+The Albert Park Lawn Tennis club has two courts located in the Western section of St Vincent Gardens, for more information visit the Albert Park Lawn Tennis Club website.

 Dogs are not permitted off leash, penalties apply.

-Parking restrictions may apply in the surrounding roads and streets, please check the parking signs for full details or call ASSIST on 03 9209 6777 for specific parking information.
+Parking restrictions may apply in the surrounding roads and streets, please check the parking signs for full details or contact us.

 St Vincent Gardens is of national significance for its English style design around surrounding crescents.
 Designed by Clement Hodgkinson in 1868 the garden reflects the Georgian era.
 Tree plantings are arranged in symmetrical patterns with themed plantings throughout the gardens timescale, four of which are registered with the National Trust.